Gothic-Modding-Community/gmc/docs/zengin/union/sdk/hooks.md

 ```

 #### Option #2 - User API
-In `Engine SDK/User API` we can find a `.inc` file for the class we are hooking and define a new member method there.
-In this case, we are looking for `zCVob.inc`:
+In `Engine SDK/User API` we can find a `.inl` file for the class we are hooking and define a new member method there.
+In this case, we are looking for `zCVob.inl`:
 ```cpp
 // Supported with union (c) 2020 Union team